 Our canoeing tour provides an in depth / up close exploration of the igarapés (Amazonian creeks) and the igapós (flooded forest), an experience made possible only by paddle canoes.
-During the excursion, guests are encouraged to swim and may encounter some of the river’s most majestic creatures: pink dolphins.
+During the excursion, guests may encounter some of the river’s most majestic creatures: pink dolphins.

-An unforgettable experience.
-Early in the morning we leave for a sunrise excursion where participants will observe the acute and mesmerizing change in the sky’s color and the sounds of the waking birds.
+Early in the morning we will observe the acute and mesmerizing change in the sky’s color and the sounds of the waking birds.
 Our guides are equipped with binoculars in order to complement this experience with ample bird watching.

-You and your guide will board a motorboat to fish and learn more about the infamous piranha as well as other Amazonian fishes.
+We will board a motorboat to fish and learn more about the infamous piranha as well as other Amazonian fishes.
 Fishing is easier in the dry season as the fish cannot hide in the flooded areas as they tend to do in the wet season.
-You will return to the lodge during sunset and will have the chance to see some of the most stunning views the Amazon has to offer.
+After fishing, we will stop to see water lilies.
+We will return to the lodge during sunset, which usually provides some of the most stunning views the Amazon has to offer.

-In this educational jungle walk, our expert guide will introduce you to the wildlife of the Amazon.
-He will show you plants and describe their uses, as many are edible or medicinal.
-The paths implemented in exploration walks are constantly changed to avoid damaging the forest with overuse.
+In this educational jungle walk, our expert guide will introduce the wildlife of the Amazon.
+He will show plants and describe their uses, as many are edible or medicinal.
+The paths implemented in exploration walks are constantly changed to avoid damaging the forest.

 Enjoy the insight of one of our highly trained and skilled local guides as he gives an informal lecture on everyday life in the Amazon, local tales and legends, and the overall culture of the region.

-After hiking, we will stop in a captivating area of the forest to eat lunch (regional cuisine baked over a fire) and subsequently rest in hammocks, as the natives do.
+After hiking (this one a bit longer, but with fewer stops), we will have lunch (regional cuisine baked over a fire) in a nice hut in the forest and subsequently rest in hammocks, as the natives do.

 An Amazonian native will share his knowledge regarding traditional medicinal plants and will demonstrate, among other things, how manioc flour, one of the region’s principal exports and drivers of the economy, is prepared.